tkarakai-gto/notes/docker_notes.md

 ## Swarm Mode

-Multi-node container life cycle management and orchestrattion solution, new feature as of summer of 2016.
+Multi-node container life cycle management and orchestration solution, new feature as of summer of 2016.

-* First there was "Swarm classic", before v1.12, just a container repeating commands multiple times.
+* First there was "Swarm classic" (before v1.12) just a container repeating commands multiple times.
 * v1.12 Swarm Kit was introduced (Summer 2016).
 * v1.13 Stacks and Secrets were added (Jan 2017).

-Swarm is *NOT* enabled by default, to make sure that existing orchestrattion solutions on top of Docker keep working.
-When enabled, it adds commands:
+Swarm is *NOT* enabled by default, to make sure that existing orchestration solutions on top of Docker keep working.

+* `docker info` - Look for "Swarm: inactive"

+### `docker swarm init`

+* `docker swarm init` - Enable Swarm on the node you are on.

+Under the hood init does these:

+* PKI and security automation
+    * Root Signing Certificate  created for the Swarn (on the single nore we are on) that will be used to establish trust between all Managers and Workers
+    * Certificate is issued to first Manager node (on this node)
+    * Join tokens are created (to be used on other nodes to join the swarm)
+* Enables the swarm API
+* Creates the "Raft consensus" database (with the RAFT protocol) to store the Root CA, configs and Secrets.
+Needed to secure node communication in the cloud.
+    * Encrypted by default (v1.13+)
+    * No need for another key/value system to hold orchestration and secrets, all built in
+    * Replicates logs among Managers via mutual TLS in "control plane"

+When Swarm is enabled, it adds these commands:

 * `docker swarm`
 * `docker node`
 * `docker service`
 * `docker stack`
 * `docker secret`

+### Swarm Roles and Definitions

 *Manager* - Nodes managing the swarm.
 There is one *leader* at any given time.
 If current leader goes down, new manager is elected.
 Managers all have the swarm configuration in their local database (in memory cache) replicated.
 Managers communicate among themselves via secured RAFT protocol.
 There can be maximum 7 managers.
 Managers send "tasks" to "worker" nodes.
 Managers decide about which task should run on which worker node.
 The same node can alsi act as a worker.